markomanninen/artifactsofthefloweroflife/undated.md

 ![Abydos ornament © Ray Flowers](./media/abydos-ornament.jpg){caption=1 width=600}

 The famous ornament found at the stone slab in the Temple of Osiris.
-Claimed to have origins from 3000 BC (or even much older), but critical analysis gives dates from 400 - 200 BC to even after 1900 AD.
+Claimed to have origins in 3000 BC (or even much older), but critical analysis gives dates from 400 - 200 BC to even after 1900 AD.
 Abydos, Egypt.
 (Photo © Ray Flowers)

 <!-- endnopb -->
 <!-- nopb -->